 source "https://rubygems.org" gem "terraspace", '~> 2.2.6' gem "rspec-terraspace" gem "terraspace_plugin_aws" # added for more control over the dependencies gem "tilt", "~> 2.1.0"

 Check that the gem is pinned to the desired version.

 Gemifle.lock, so others or the pipeline use the exact same dependencies.

 Considering adding additional version specifiers in the generated

 Gemfile, but there are some trade-offs.

 Consider how Terraform itself handles version locking of providers and modules.
 You can always specify pinned versions of providers like aws, azurerm, or google in your

 module keyword to source in a module, you can also specify specific versions to lock the module down.
 This practice has been repeated often enough that it often goes unquestioned without considering the trade-offs.

 Locking versions can provide stability, especially since the speed at which terraform move is quick.
 At the same time, because terraform moves rapidly, locking versions means you won’t get the latest updates and fixes.
 In practice, this can also break things and cause the very thing you were trying to prevent: instability.

-Because pinned versions are too old, they’re is not really being tested by the community.
+Because pinned versions are too old, they are not really being tested by the community.
 So you end up unlocking the versions and updating everything in one big go to fix things.
 It becomes a mouse-and-cat game of updating versions in hopes of fixing the breakage.
-To compress matters, this often happens at a non-ideal time.
+To compound matters, this often happens at a non-ideal time.
 The updates would have of happened more incrementally had the versions been more “free”.